-NURS 110 Transition to the ADN Role
+NURS 111 LPN to ADN Role Transitions

-This course assists LPN upgrade students to begin the transition from licensed practical nurse (LPN) to 169 associate degree nursing students.
-The core concepts for competent nursing practice are reviewed: nursing process, caring, and professional behaviors.
-Opportunities are provided to review basic nursing skills related to patient assessment, use of the nursing process, documentation, therapeutic interventions, behaviors, and professional behaviors.
+This course provides LPN Bridge students with the knowledge and skills to transition from a licensed practical nurse (LPN) to an associate degree nursing student.
+Core concepts for competent nursing practice are reviewed: nursing process, caring, and professional behaviors.
+Students will review basic nursing skills related to client assessment, nursing process, documentation, therapeutic interventions, caring behaviors, and professional behaviors.
+Students will demonstrate selected skill competencies.
 Emphasis is placed on methods to be successful in classroom requirements and clinical practice as an associate degree nursing student.
-Upon completion of this course, students will have the skills and knowledge needed to make a successful transition to Nursing 2, the first nursing course required for LPN upgrade students.
+Upon completion of this course, students will have the necessary competencies to make a successful transition to Nursing II.